4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Quick Notes 1.md

 - Simple way to go about this, use the table function in your calculator to get a list of values
 	- Basically bruteforcing ur way until the equality fails or passes, need to look for the point where it changes and it should give you solid enough proof to use
 - Do not forget to use log **BASE 2** not **BASE 10**
+- Highly likely the first change in growth wont be the only one, check for others if you find one point of intersection
+- Equality Signs
+	- Omega >=
+	- Theta ==
+	- Big-O <=
+	- Little-O <
+	- Little-Omega >

 ### Properties of O notation
 - Fastest growing term dominates